 Want to know how Microsoft Teams and Discord compare to Pumble?
 Read the following comparison posts on our blog:

-Discord is cheaper, and MS Teams locks a lot of features behind a paywall
+Discord vs Teams pricing: Discord is cheaper and MS Teams locks a lot of features behind a paywall

 Aside from allowing 60-minute calls for up to 100 people, MS Teams also provides: